 - Elementary Logic

-The course will provide students with a theoretical knowledge of the fundamental parts of formal logic.
+The course will provide students with knowledge of the fundamental parts of formal logic.
 It will also teach them a range of associated formal techniques with which they can then analyse and assess arguments.
 In particular, they will learn the languages of propositional and first-order logic, and they will learn how to use those languages in providing formal representations of everyday claims.
-They will also learn how to use truth-tables.
-Finally, students will learn how to prove things using that language.10 credits
+They will also learn how to use truth-tables and truth-trees.10 credits

 - History of Ethics

-This unit offers a critical introduction to the history of ethical thought in the West, examining some of the key ideas of e.g. Plato, Aristotle, Hume, Kant, Bentham, Mill, Nietzsche, Rawls and Gilligan.
-It thus provides a textual introduction to some of the main types of ethical theory; the ethics of flourishing and virtue; deontology; utilitarianism; contractualism.
-The close interconnections between ethics and other branches of philosophy (e.g. metaphysics, epistemology, aesthetics) will be highlighted, as will the connections between ethics and other disciplines (e.g. psychology, anthropology).
-Our main text will be Singer, P. (ed), 1994, Ethics, Oxford University Press.10 credits
+How should we live?
+What is the right thing to do?
+This module offers a critical introduction to the history of western ethical thought, examining some of the key ideas of Plato, Aristotle, Hume, Kant, Wollstonecraft, Douglass, Bentham, Mill, Taylor Mill, Nietzsche, Rawls and Gilligan.
+It provides a textual introduction to some of the main types of ethical theory: the ethics of flourishing and virtue; rights-based approaches; utilitarianism; contractualism.
+We explore the close interconnections between ethics and other branches of philosophy (e.g. metaphysics, epistemology, aesthetics), as well as the connections between ethics and other disciplines (e.g. psychology; anthropology).10 credits

 - Philosophy of Religion